shahxvi/academic-perfomance-tracker-uitm/README.md

 # Academic Performance Tracker for UiTM

-A program created to track course performance in a Computer Science diploma program.
+A program created to track the performances of my courses for my computer science diploma program.

 ## Features